Highest1-YearGIC Ratesmaple leaf

 More than $265,546 20.5%

 Tax brackets in British Columbia are indexed to the B.C.
 Consumer Price Index (BC CPI).
 This means that the tax brackets increase each year to adjust for inflation.
 By doing this, the provincial government can ensure that inflation does not push you into a higher tax bracket, forcing you to pay more taxes.
-For 2025, the tax brackets have increased by 2.8% (down from 5.0% in 2024) from the prior year.
+For 2026, the tax brackets have increased by 2.2% (down from 2.8% in 2025 and 5.0% in 2024) from the prior year.
 The tax brackets are as follows.

 British Columbia Provincial Income Tax Brackets